 ZOA has a Board and a Supervisory Board.
 The Board consists of the Chief Executive Officer (CEO) and Chief Programme Officer (CPO) and is responsible for the running of the organisation and the implementation of ZOA’s mission, vision, and strategy.
 The Supervisory Board is responsible for the supervision of ZOA’s Board, its plans and policies, and for safeguarding the mission and identity of the organisation.
 The Supervisory Board advises and assists the ZOA Board in finding the direction for the organisation, in line with ZOA’s statutory obligations.
 The Supervisory Board has an Audit Committee and a Remuneration Committee.
 Supervisory Board members do not receive financial compensation for their work.

 Supervisory Board Members

 Drs.
-J. Kamphorst, member of the Supervisory Board and chairman of the Audit Committee.
+J. Kamphorst, vice-chair of the Supervisory Board

 Mr. Kamphorst is interim-manager and organisational advisor.

-* According to ZOA’s statutes, the members of the Supervisory Board shall resign by rotation, but no more than five years following their appointment.
-Members of the Supervisoy Board that step down according to this shall be eligible for reappointment once, according to the procedure set forth in the regulations of the Supervisory Board.
+According to ZOA’s statutes, the members of the Supervisory Board shall resign by rotation, but not later than five years following their appointment.
+Members are eligible for one reappointment a five years.